ronald55699/Capstone-2/README.md

 age: Age of primary beneficiary
 sex: Insurance contractor gender (female, male)
-bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m2) using the ratio of height to weight, ideally 18.5 to 24.9
+<br/>bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m2) using the ratio of height to weight, ideally 18.5 to 24.9
-children: Number of children covered by health insurance / Number of dependents
+<br/>children: Number of children covered by health insurance / Number of dependents
-smoker: Smoking behavior (no : non-smoker, yes : smoker)
+<br/>smoker: Smoking behavior (no : non-smoker, yes : smoker)
-region: The beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
+<br/>region: The beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
-charges: Individual medical costs billed by health insurance
+<br/>charges: Individual medical costs billed by health insurance

 ### Objective:
 1)	Aiding start-up companies to investigate the behaviors of customers and learn the factors affecting the medical cost.
 Hence, they can set up a better marketing strategy, search for more potential customers and set up their target customers.